datahubio/datahub-cloud-template-dataset/docs/README.md

 2. Go to [the app](https://0613d040.sibforms.com/serve/MUIFAMLy5tXMDC-gFjXRxBEcvyVYV9O9KLVoKMp1n6WMXE4LBazZkkV78pTBf3FnJHdhQpJoOYL3KsAbAv9yDYJooerqar47yy2RQkuP_Vs0CEkHexRMrkWsbKtTIi_DMOa9KfzpRVFa959hSXqJByMY5Gj9OrZtEX3ZrfO5OJHh7fLxh3nYgnNIBwGTpxJ25XA_MxOKv_kHKNgM) and create a new site by selecting the repository you just created (leave the "Root Dir" field empty)
 3. Done, it is now published!
 Just hit the green "Visit" button at the top right to see what it looks like.

-# What to do after that
+# What to do after you publish your first site

-Once you published our template and you got an idea of how this works, you have several options on how to customize it:
+After publishing our template and getting a feel for how it works, you have several options to customize it:

 ```mermaid
   graph TD